Feb 17, 2025

 • Verification—the process of cross-comparing personal data to government-issued documents

-• Address verification—the process of determining whether the client comes from the claimed region.
-The purpose is to determine if the client is from a high-risk country or not
+• Address verification—the process of determining whether the client comes from the claimed region to define if the client is from a high-risk country or not

 • Risk scoring—determining the risk category of the client based on the steps above

-To conduct KYC quickly and properly, crypto services often delegate the process to specialized third-party solutions.
+To conduct KYC quickly and properly, crypto services often make use of specialized third-party solutions for this process.

 onboarding flow

-An example of automated KYC that’s completed in three stages within approximately 50 seconds.
+An example of automated KYC that’s completed in three stages within seconds.

-KYC can help crypto companies can help by:
+In addition to combating money laundering and terrorist financing, KYC can help crypto companies by:

 • Fighting fraud and identity theft